menu

 Photo credit: Qilai Shen

 TB is spread through air.
 It most commonly affects the lungs, but can spread to almost any part of the body.
-About one quarter of the world population is latently infected with Mycobacterium tuberculosis, the bacteria that cause the disease.
-Those infected have a 5 to 10% lifetime risk of developing active TB.
+About 5-10% of people infected with TB will eventually get symptoms and develop TB disease.
 People with weakened immune systems, such as people living with HIV or diabetes, or people who smoke tobacco, have a much higher risk of falling ill with TB.2

 Yet with proper management, TB is curable.
 However, even treatment of uncomplicated forms of TB requires taking a number of medicines every day for 4 to 6 months.2